Mobile Passport Control (MPC)

-Mobile Passport Control (MPC) allows eligible travelers to submit their passport and customs declaration information through a free, secure app on their smartphone or other mobile device.
+Mobile Passport Control (MPC) allows eligible travelers to submit their travel document, photo, and customs declaration information through a free, secure app on their smartphone or other mobile device.
 The use of MPC streamlines the traveler’s entry process into the United States by reducing passport control inspection time and overall wait time.
-Use of MPC is free and does not require pre-approval.
+Use of MPC does not require pre-approval.
 Travelers who successfully use the MPC app will no longer have to complete a paper form or use an APC kiosk.
 As a result, travelers may experience shorter wait times, less congestion and efficient processing.

 The CBP Mobile Passport Control App

 CBP’s MPC app is a free application that can be downloaded from the Apple App store and Google Play and is currently available for eligible travelers to use upon arrival at MPC approved sites.
-Please see FAQ question number 2 to see a complete list of current MPC Sites.
+See FAQ question number 2 to see a complete list of current MPC Sites.

-Please see this page for other approved CBP applications for easy download from the Google Play and the App store, www.cbp.gov/about/mobile-apps-directory.
+Visit our Mobile Apps Directory for other approved CBP applications for easy download from the Google Play and the Apple App Store.

-After downloading the MPC Application from the Google Play Store or Apple App Store, eligible travelers will be prompted to create a profile with their passport information, including the traveler’s name, gender, date of birth, and country of citizenship.
-Arrival at eligible Preclearance locations or upon landing in the United States, travelers will select their arrival airport or seaport and terminal, take a self-photo, and answer a series of CBP inspection-related questions.
+After downloading the MPC Application from the Google Play Store or Apple App Store, eligible travelers will be prompted to create a profile with their passport or LPR card information.
+Upon arrival at eligible Preclearance locations users must select their mode of entry in the application as "Preclearance" before selecting their departing Preclearance Port of Entry.
+If a traveler is not using preclearance, upon landing in the United States, travelers will select "U.S. airport" as their mode of entry and then select their arrival airport or seaport and terminal.
+Travelers will then take a self-photo and answer a series of CBP inspection-related questions.
 Once the traveler submits their transaction through the app, the traveler will receive an electronic receipt with an Encrypted Quick Response (QR) code.
 Travelers then bring their physical passport and mobile device with their digital QR-coded receipt to a CBP officer to finalize their inspection for entry into the United States.

-Cellular or Wi-Fi connectivity is required to send information and receive a receipt, but travelers may complete profile(s) without being connected.
+Cellular or Wi-Fi connectivity is required to send information and receive a receipt, but travelers may complete profile(s) without being connected to the internet.

 CBP uses the Mobile Passport Control (MPC) application to streamline the processing of eligible travelers entering the United States.
 Eligible travelers with a smartphone or tablet may voluntarily download the Mobile Passport Control (MPC)-enabled mobile application (app) from a mobile application store (e.g., Apple App Store or Google Play Store).

-The MPC mobile app, is available to U.S. citizens and Canadian B1/B2 citizens visitors.
-MPC is currently available at the following 38 sites, including 31 U.S. International Airports, 3 Canadian Preclearance locations, and 4 seaports of entry:
+The MPC mobile app, is available to U.S. citizens, U.S. lawful permanent residents, and Canadian B1/B2 citizens visitors.
+MPC is currently available at the following 48 sites, including 33 U.S. International Airports, 11 Preclearance locations, and 4 seaports of entry:

 - Atlanta Hartsfield-Jackson International Airport (ATL)